Radio-Source/GSR/README.md

 The code is based of baa_seminar gnuradio created by Marcus Leech (CCERA)
 ![gsr1](https://github.com/user-attachments/assets/950105db-625b-4c65-adda-832d558dfd15)
+on the screenshot above I also display Stellarium with the HI4PI Survey

 You can see an fork of baa_seminar that have created here : https://github.com/Radio-Source/baa_seminar_fork and youtube video : https://www.youtube.com/watch?v=2awvu_p2-yE